holodex/holodex/README.md

 # Holodex

+## What Is Holodex?

-Holodex is an [open app](https://github.com/open-app/core) to find and organize people and groups.
+Holodex is a directory web app to search, visualize, and organize your human networks.

-- shape and size the organic form of your organization
-- peer into and across your surrounding network
-- understand who's wearing what hats in your company
-- dynamically burn and re-build your team
-- control your self-agency within your local group

-We want be your directory within the [Open App Ecosystem](https://github.com/open-app) so other apps can rely on us as the single source of truth for people and groups' profiles, roles, and relationships information.
-We are not a cryptographic identity vault, that is another app.
+We want to be a modular app within the [Open App Ecosystem](https://github.com/open-app/core), where other apps can rely on us as the single source of truth for people and groups' profile, role, and relationship information.
+We are not a 'secure identity vault' that provides authentication (who you are), that is for another app.

 This repo is the top-level repo for the project.
 You can find the app code repo [here](https://github.com/holodex/app).

-## Features
+### Features

-- search for people or groups
-- view person or group details
+- look into and across your human networks to find people
+- understand who's wearing what hats in your group
+- shape, size, and shift the structure of your organization
-- track and traverse relationships
+- manage responsibilities and accountabilities within your company
-- track and traverse roles
+- track relationships amongst you and your peers
+- dynamically burn and re-build your teams on demand

+## Who Uses Holodex?

+TODO 4 value props from @simontegg

+## How To Contribute To Holodex

+We welcome all contributions!
+Yada yada TODO

+If you contribute, you'll be added to our Contributors list!
+Yada yada TODO